WH1T3-E4GL3/old-red-stream/README.md

 # Blood-Donation-Web-template
 This include front end design and backend code for a blood donation based website

-This pack comes under Apache License 2.0
+This pack comes under Creative Commons Attribution-NonCommercial license (CC BY-NC).

 ~Work by WHITE L'